kennyHH/AWS/README.md

 ---

 <div align="center">
-  Made with ❤️ by [Your Name/Organization]
+  Made with ❤️ by Bartosz Mazur
 </div>